-Each year, the program gives 13 selected writers of novels, short stories and non-fiction the chance to nurture their manuscripts to publication stage with:
+Each year, the program gives 10 selected writers of novels, short stories and literary non-fiction the chance to nurture their manuscripts to publication stage with:

 1. Private writing time